spa-configuration/react-ssi/README.md

-# SPA Config SSI
+# SPA Configuration - React SSI

-Demonstration of using server-side includes to inject runtime configuration to a single-page app.
+Example of using server-side includes to inject runtime configuration to a React single-page app.

 ## Notes